 Frequency of Publication and Access.
 JAMA is published 48 times per year in print/online issues, and new articles are published several times a week online.
 Without any author fees, all research articles are made free access online 6 months after publication on the JAMA website.
 All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.

 Editorial Team.
 The Editor in Chief of JAMA is Howard Bauchner, MD, and Phil B. Fontanarosa, MD, MBA, is the Executive Editor.
-See Editors and Publishers for additional information on the journal’s Editors and Editorial Board.
+See the Editors & Publishers link at the bottom of this page for additional information on the journal’s Editors and Editorial Board.